-Regardless of whether a victim elects to pursue a criminal complaint, a student or employee who reports to UNH that s/he has been a victim of domestic violence, dating violence, sexual assault, stalking or any form of sexual violence whether the offense occurred on or off campus, the institution will provide the student or employee with a written explanation of the student's or employee's rights and options, outlined in this publication.
+Regardless of whether a victim elects to pursue a criminal complaint a student or employee who reports to UNH-M that s/he has been a victim of domestic violence, dating violence, sexual assault, stalking or any form of sexual violence whether the offense occurred on or off campus, the institution will provide the student or employee's with a written explanation of the student's or employee's rights and options, outlined in this publication.
 Such written information will include:

-- The procedures victims should follow if a crime of dating violence, domestic violence, sexual assault or stalking has occurred; - Information about how the institution will protect the confidentiality of victims and other necessary parties; - A statement that the institution will provide written notification to students and employees about victim services within the institution and in the community; - A statement regarding the institution's provisions about options for, available assistance in, and how to request accommodations and supportive measures; and - An explanation of the procedures for institutional disciplinary action.
+- The procedures victims should follow if a crime of dating violence, domestic violence, sexual assault or stalking has occurred; - Information about how the institution will protect the confidentiality of victims and other necessary parties; - A statement that the institution will provide written notification to students and employees about victim services within the institution and in the community; - A statement regarding the institution's provisions about options for, available assistance in, and how to request accommodations and protective measures; and - An explanation of the procedures for institutional disciplinary action.

-In addition, the UNH Directory & Title IX Coordinator will be informed of all reports and will coordinate, as appropriate, with the police, Community standards office and other campus staff only on a need-to-know basis.
+In addition, the UNH Director & Title IX Coordinator will be informed of all reports and will coordinate, as appropriate, with the police, Community Standards office and other campus staff only on a need-to-know basis.

-SHARPP, Psychological and Counseling Services (PACS), Health & Wellness staff and ordained pastoral counselors operate under policies and procedures that comply with Federal and New Hampshire state laws regarding confidentiality.
+SHARPP, Mental Health Center of Greater Manchester employees, Health & Medical staff and ordained pastoral counselors operate under policies and procedures that comply with Federal and New Hampshire state laws regarding confidentiality.
 Please check with each of these offices to learn more about limits on confidentiality.
-In addition, victims are encouraged to speak with the Title IX Coordinator, UNH Police Chief and Director of Community Standards to discuss their guidelines on confidentiality.
+In addition, victims are encouraged to speak with the Director & Title IX Coordinator, UNH Police Chief and Director of Community Standards to discuss their guidelines on confidentiality.

-Prevention of retaliation: No office, employee or agency of UNH shall retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities under the Campus SaVE Act.
+Prevention of retaliation: No officer, employee or agency of UNH shall retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities under the Campus SaVE Act.
 Title IX already prohibits such retaliation.